tartiflette/tartiflette/docs/tutorial/add-subscription.md

 ## Launch the app

 Your Recipes Manager GraphQL API is now able to provide subscriptions to your clients.
-Launch it with this following command and go to the next step to know how to deal with subscription in your GraphQL API.
+Launch it with this following command and go to the next step to know how to deal with subscriptions in your GraphQL API.

 > Note: WebSockets are only available on `GET` HTTP requests so the `/ws` endpoint is created on a `GET` HTTP endpoint and ignores the `executor_http_methods` which only apply to query and mutation requests on `/graphql`.